 Paul gives very good advice to the people of Ephesus:

 Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen.
 (Ephesians 4:29)

-Simply put, if what you’re going to say will make thing worse, don’t say it.
-If what you’re going to say won’t help, don’t say it either.
-It is not loving to dump your emotions—your frustration, your impatience, or your anxiety—on someone else.
-If there’s a message you believe the other needs to hear, the loving way to deliver it is to find a time when the other is able to listen.
+Simply put, if what we’re going to say will make things worse, don’t say it.
+If what we’re going to say won’t help, don’t say it either.
+It is not loving to dump our emotions—our frustration, our impatience, or our anxiety—on someone else.
+If there’s a message we believe the other needs to hear, the loving way to deliver it is to find a time when the other is able to hear.

 6 Work together.

 Regardless of the state of our disagreements, we all do need to continue working together in the community of faith.
 While we’re working on our plans for the future, we still need to keep on doing with the ministries of the church.
 We need to keep our differences from getting in the way of our cooperation in the work of Jesus.
 This means that we mustn’t let our differences in one area get in the way of our relationships in others.